 3. Last chance to check out the dazzling lights at Geylang Serai

 Now is your last chance to check out the iconic lights at Geylang Serai!
-This year’s theme, “Masyarakat Gemilang – Community of Success”, symbolises the Malay/Muslim community’s resilience throughout the Covid-19 pandemic.
-You can sneak a final glimpse until 22 April, 7pm to midnight.
+This year’s theme, “Semangat Raya – Forging a New Singapore Spirit”, explores the core of citizenry, how Hari Raya nurtures the ‘kampung spirit’, fostering a profound sense of togetherness and mutual support.
+There was even a special drone show on the opening night!
+You can sneak a final glimpse until 10 April, 7pm to midnight.

 4. All aboard the Hari Raya-themed public transport

-See if you can spot (and board) the Hari Raya-themed buses and trains while you’re out and about this festive season.
-There are five decorated trains across all six rail lines, as well as five buses on services 7, 12, 28, 70 and 960.
-You have until the 21 May to track them down!
-And there’s more – you can also enjoy a Hari Raya themed display at Punggol station and Paya Lebar station, close to the Geylang Serai bazaar.
+See if you can spot (and board) the Hari Raya-themed trains while you’re out and about this festive season.
+There are decorated trains across the North-South, East-West, Circle and Thomson rail lines, as well as decorations on the 960 bus service.
+You have until the 7 May 2024 to track them down!
+And there’s more – you can also enjoy Hari Raya-themed festive murals at Ang Mo Kio, Paya Lebar, Boon Lay and Woodlands MRT stations.
 Let us know if you spot them!

 Selamat Hari Raya Aidilfitri!